mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-uncertainty-and-interpretability.md

 * What's a "moral crumple zone"?
 Instantiate this using the Google incidents from 2015-2017.
 * What are the author's criticisms of the human-in-the-loop paradigm?

-**Part 3:** In your opinion, are explainablility, uncertainty, and more broadly, human-in-the-loop AI-assisted decision-making just shifting the blame from the AI developers to the AI users?
+**Part 3:** Explainability and uncertainty are both tools for building human-in-the-loop systems---systems that incorporate AI into human decision-making.
+In your opinion, are explainablility and uncertainty just shifting the responsibility from the AI developers to the AI users?
 Why or why not?

 ````